kima-finance/web3-exercise/README.md

 Our web app has 3 routes:
 1. `/buyer` - the buyer interface, allowing a buyer to buy stocks.
-1. `/seller` - the seller interfance, allowing the buyer to approve sales
+1. `/seller` - the seller interface, allowing the buyer to approve sales
 1. `/broker` - a sort of dashboard, allowing the broker to see what deals are happening

 ## Flow